 All three diesel engines offer the longevity and strength needed to get some big jobs done.
 It’s easy to see from the list above that the Power Stroke had the largest towing capacity, but that might not make it the best engine for you.
-The Cummins engine is the heritage model, according to AutoList, which also tells us all three engines offer an excellent warranty.
+The Cummins engine is the heritage model.
+All three engines offer an excellent warranty.
 If you’re searching for the engine that will last the longest, you can’t go wrong with any of these three diesel power plants.

 Is a diesel engine better?

 If you’re wondering whether a gasoline engine is better than a diesel model, you’ll quickly learn that engines using diesel fuel are much better.
-Car and Driver tells us diesel engines have fewer components, meaning you have fewer potential problems.
+Diesel engines have fewer components, meaning you have fewer potential problems.
 While each maintenance visit could cost more with a diesel pickup truck, the power plant lasts more than twice as long as a gasoline model.
 A diesel also carries a much longer warranty, giving you the peace of mind you desire.